Tropical Hut

-Tropical Hut is a Filipino chain of fast food restaurants owned by Mercury Group of Companies, Inc. It is the 7th oldest food chain in the Philippines and is considered by some Filipinos as the "original" burger joint in the Philippines, being older than Jollibee (1978) and McDonald's Philippines (1981).
+Tropical Hut is a Filipino chain of fast food restaurants owned by Mercury Group of Companies, Inc. It is the 7th oldest food chain in the Philippines and older than Jollibee (1978) and McDonald's Philippines (1981).

 History

 Established in 1962, Tropical Hut started as a sari-sari store that expanded into an ordinary grocery store and later rapidly into a supermarket with a coffee shop.
 Through its success within these years, the name Tropical Hut Hamburger was introduced with the company being incorporated as Tropical Hut Food Market, Inc. on February 26, 1965.

 In 1972, the Mercury Group of Companies acquired the said company and expanded its branches in building several branches across Metro Manila.

-Decline and resurgence
+Decline and relaunch

-Over the years, Tropical Hut had been overshadowed by other fast food chains like Jollibee and suffered a decline.
+Over the years, Tropical Hut had been overshadowed by other fast food chains like Jollibee and suffered from poor marketing.